software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

 > "It's great that we can now add, list, edit and delete quizzes!
-What we now need is a way for the teacher to add questions for the quizzes and student to take the quizzes.
+What we now need is a way for the teacher to add questions for the quizzes and student to take the published quizzes.
 >
 > Let's start with a small user-experience improvement.
 It would nice if the quiz list would display the date when the quiz was added.
 This way, the teacher would know how old the quiz is.
 Also, quizzes should be listed from newest to oldest.
 This way, the teacher can find the latest quizzes quickly at the top of the list.
 >